pradeepr-roboticist/UR5Robot-MEX-Matlab/README.md

-# UR5Display
+# UR5 Kinematics and Display
 ![alt text](https://raw.githubusercontent.com/pradeepunique1989/UR5Display/master/docs/image.png)

-This repository contains a MATLAB class to display an UR5 robot.
+This repository contains two MATLAB classes.
+1) UR5Display : A class to visualize a robot model using the corresponding STL files.
+2) UR5Kinematics : A wrapper class to compute forward and inverse kinematics solutions via a MEX interface to C++ code.

 There are many ways to visualize a robot model in MATLAB.
 This class does it efficiently by utilizing "hgtransform" objects provided by MATLAB.